iodepo/odis-arch/graphOps/odisClone/README.md

 ## TODO

 - [ ] Update script with help and command line options to remove the hard coded elements in there now (odisClone.py)
-- [ ] Add schema alignment to the download script (odisClone.py)
+- [ ] Add schema alignment to the script (odisClone.py)
-- [ ] Integrate SemSpect into the Docker compose file
 - [ ] Integrate AWS SPARQL client into the Docker compose file
+- [ ] Option to stream directly into a triplestore
+- [ ] Add information about parquet products

 ## Command line examples for oxigraph